ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Security Considerations {#security}

-Beyond the aforementioned security gaols for the issuance protocol ({{issuance-protocol}}), it is important for Privacy Pass deployments to mitigate the risk of abuse by malicious Clients.
+Beyond the aforementioned security goals for the issuance protocol ({{issuance-protocol}}), it is important for Privacy Pass deployments to mitigate the risk of abuse by malicious Origins.

-When a Client holds tokens for an Issuer, it is possible for any verifier to cause that client to redeem tokens for that Issuer.
-This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens from a given Issuer.
+For example, when a Client holds cross-Origin tokens for an Origin, it is possible for any Origin in the cross-Origin set to deplete that Client set of tokens.
 To prevent this from happening, tokens can be scoped to single Origins such that they can only be redeemed for a single Origin.

-If tokens are cross-Origin, Clients should use alternate methods to prevent many tokens from being redeemed at once.
+Alternatively, if tokens are cross-Origin, Clients can use alternate methods to prevent many tokens from being redeemed at once.
 For example, if the Origin requests an excess of tokens, the Client could choose to not present any tokens for verification if a redemption had already occurred in a given time window.

 --- back

 # Acknowledgements

-The authors would like to thank Scott Hendrickson, Tommy Pauly, Benjamin Schwartz, Steven Valdez and other members of the Privacy Pass Working Group for many helpful contributions to this document.
+The authors would like to thank Eric Kinnear, Scott Hendrickson, Tommy Pauly, Christopher Patton, Benjamin Schwartz, Steven Valdez and other members of the Privacy Pass Working Group for many helpful contributions to this document.